KNighter: Transforming Static Analysis with LLM-Synthesized Checkers: Evaluation

 \subsubsection{Bug Triage Agent}

-To evaluate our triage agent, from the valid checkers, we sampled up to 5 reports per checker to reduce manual inspection efforts.
-In total, we collected 79 reports from 18 checkers.
-The remaining 21 valid checkers did not identify any bugs, while 2 non-plausible checkers also generated reports.
-These reports may include those generated during the refinement process.
-Our objective here was to evaluate the effectiveness of our triage agent.
-Among these reports, 29 were labeled as ``bug'' (positive) by our triage agent, while the remaining 50 were labeled as ``not-a-bug'' (negative).
-Two of our authors manually cross-checked all reports to establish ground truth.
-Our triage agent achieved 7 true positives (TP), 22 false positives (FP), 50 true negatives (TN), and \emph{zero false negatives} (FN).
-Notably, the absence of false negatives is beneficial because it helps ensure that most true bugs are captured, even if this comes with some false positives that can be filtered out in subsequent steps or human inspection.
+To evaluate our bug triage agent, from the 39 valid checkers, we sampled up to 5 reports per checker to reduce manual inspection efforts, aiming to reduce manual inspection efforts while maintaining evaluation coverage.
+In total, we collected 79 reports from 18 checkers, while the remaining 21 valid checkers didn't generate reports.
+Our triage agent classified 29 reports as ``bug'' (positive) and 50 as ``not-a-bug'' (negative).
+These classifications were compared against ground truth labels established by manual review from two authors.
+The agent achieved 7 true positives (TP), 22 false positives (FP), 50 true negatives (TN), and \emph{zero false negatives} (FN).
+The absence of false negatives is particularly important, as it indicates the agent effectively prioritized all potentially true bugs in this set, minimizing the risk of overlooking genuine issues, even though the 22 false positives require further filtering.

+We also evaluated 5-way self-consistency via majority voting~\cite{wang2022self}.
+For each report, we ran our triage agent five independent times and labeled the report as a “bug” only if the agent made that prediction in at least $t$ of the runs.
+Compared to our single-sample baseline, which identified 7 TPs and 22 FPs, majority voting did not offer a significant improvement.
+Using a threshold of $t=3$ kept the TP count at 7 but slightly increased FPs to 24.
+A stricter threshold of $t=4$ also resulted in 7 TPs while reducing FPs to 20.
+Ultimately, majority voting only slightly shifted the false positive count in this setting.
+There could be two potential reasons.
+For TPs, the agent likely identifies these bugs with high confidence, meaning a single run is sufficient to detect all of them.
+For FPs, the agent's predictions are likely less confident and more inconsistent across different runs.